RayTempe/RayTempe/README.md

 ## 👋 Welcome to My GitHub Profile!
-Hi, I'm Alief Chandra Darmawan!
-I'm passionate about software development, exploring new technologies, and creating user-friendly applications.
+Hi, I'm Ray!
+I'm passionate about desgining anything or making some editing.
 Thanks for stopping by!

 ## 🛠 TOOLS & LANGUAGES